 THEOREM IV.12.
 Let P be a finite projective plane.
-Then all points in P are contained in exactly the same number of lines. \blacksquare
+Then all points in P are contained in exactly the same number of lines. $\blacksquare$

-Observe that the next result is self-dual, with the dual statement logically equivalent to the original one.
+Observe that the next result is self-dual; in other words, the dual statement is logically equivalent to the original one.